meherazhosensiam/ShadowScan/CONTRIBUTING.md

 If you have questions about contributing, feel free to:

 - Open an issue with the "question" label
-- Reach out to the author: Mahara HOSEN SIAM
+- Reach out to the author: Meheraz HOSEN SIAM

 ---